Untitled Header Image

 PATH is not liable or responsible for teen drivers or their passengers.

 PATH Milford is a drop-off program.
 You may drop off your student 30 minutes before the first class of the day as long as one leader has arrived.
 Students may use the Break Room until the end of class.
 You must pick up your student on time.
-Please plan to arrive early.
+Please allow extra drive time for unexpected delays.

 PATH Milford is "a la carte!"
 We do not require you to take a core group of classes in order to join the co-op program.